 Several years and mergers and acquisitions later, a first contact was made between the Schaap en Citroen firm and the Martens family from Maastricht in 2009.
 This led to a new acquisition of the Schaap en Citroen firm by the Martens family.

-The renowned family business Leon Martens, with a jeweler's store in the capital of Limburg, have been conducting a dazzling collection of jewellery and watches.
+The renowned family business Leon Martens, with a jeweller's store in the capital of Limburg, have been conducting a dazzling collection of jewellery and watches.
 After Many Years Schaap en Citroen returned to its roots and is yet again a Family Business.